 Realize thoughts are not Real

 Moreover, your reality is what you create.
 If you don’t know how to control your mind, your thoughts will control you.

-Here a brief explanation.
+Here is a brief explanation.

-In other words, for your body and your mind, there is no difference in the reaction it has towards something in your mind or something in the real world in front of you
+In other words, there is no difference in the reaction it has towards something in your mind or something in the real world in front of you for your body and your mind.